 The First National Bank Of Morris

-The First National Bank Of Morris in Oklahoma printed $214,150 dollars worth of national currency.
-That is a small output.
-National bank notes from here should be scarce.
-This national bank opened in 1907 and stopped printing money in 1921, which equals a 15 year printing period.
+The First National Bank Of Morris in Minnesota printed $44,600 dollars worth of national currency.
+In the scheme of things, that is a very tiny output.
+Notes from this bank should be rare.
+This national bank opened in 1883 and stopped printing money in 1896, which equals a 14 year printing period.
 That is actually quite brief in terms of bank existence.
-During its life, The First National Bank Of Morris issued 6 different types and denominations of national currency.
+During its life, The First National Bank Of Morris issued 2 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The First National Bank Of Morris was located in Okmulgee County.
-It was assigned charter number 8876.
+For the record, The First National Bank Of Morris was located in Stevens County.
+It was assigned charter number 2933.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com